-Banpu strives for conducting business with adherence to international practices such as the Universal Declaration on Human Rights, the UN Guiding Principle on Business & Human Rights, and ILO Declaration on Fundamental Principles and Rights at Work of United Nations Global Compact (UNGC), including applicable labor laws of all countries where it operates.
+Banpu strives for conducting business with adherence to international practices such as the Universal Declaration on Human Rights, the UN Guiding Principle on Business & Human Rights, and ILO Declaration on Fundamental Principles and Rights at Work of the United Nations Global Compact (UNGC), including applicable labor laws of all countries where it operates.
 The Company observes the principles of liberty, equality, and human dignity without discrimination on gender, ethnicity, religion, or skin color to avoid and prevent human rights violations on employees, suppliers, customers, contractors, communities, and vulnerable groups such as children, women, disabled persons, indigenous people, immigrant workers, and elderly persons.
 The Company has also developed the "Human Rights Due Diligence Handbook" to be used as a management approach for human rights issues, covering key risks throughout Banpu's value chain.

-For complete information on "Human Rights Due Diligence Handbook", please visit the Company's website.
-By scan QR Code or pressing Click here.
+For complete information on "Human Rights Due Diligence Handbook", please visit the Company's website by scanning QR code or clicking the icon below.